isomerpages/ura-address/_announcements/Launch of New One Stop Portal for House and Unit Number and Street and Building Name Applications.md

 3. All new applications for both house and unit numbers and street and building names can now be submitted through the new e-service.
 The e-service can be accessed at&nbsp;[https://digitalservice.propertynaa.gov.sg](https://digitalservice.propertynaa.gov.sg "https://digitalservice.propertynaa.gov.sg/").
 For ease of transition, IRAS will continue to accept manual applications for house and unit number until 30 Jun 2023.<br>
 <br>
-4. This is part of a new informational website at [https://propertynaa.gov.sg](https://propertynaa.gov.sg) consolidating guidelines and FAQs for both house and unit numbers and street building names.<br>
+4. Other than the e-service, a new informational website at https://propertynaa.gov.sg will consolidate guidelines and FAQs for applications regarding both house and unit numbers and street and/or building names.
 <br>
 5. We would appreciate it if you could convey the contents of this circular to relevant members of your organisation.
 For feedback or enquiries on this circular, please [contact](https://digitalservice.propertynaa.gov.sg/contact/) us.<br>
 <br>